neckberg/hashdown/README.md

 ]
 ```

 For simple lists, a single dash '-' can be used to designate array items, instead of blank hashes.
-The following .md files are equivalent:
+The following two .md files would define equivalent PHP arrays:
 ```md
 # Name
 Nathan